Graduate Catalog

 Ecotherapies Certificate

-Ecotherapy is a transdisciplinary field that explores psychological concepts and practices in the context of humans’ relationships and interbeing with nature and the natural world.
-It draws on a number of paradigms including social science, health care, critical social theory, public health, and the humanities.
-In particular, ecotherapy highlights the personal and therapeutic aspects of people’s environmental beliefs and experiences, including empowerment or despair about addressing environmental issues.
-This ambitious focus on the “personal and planetary” can be used to promote sustainability and conservation behaviors at multiple scales from the individual to societal.
-Students will find that the theories and robust empirical findings associated with ecotherapy have implications for practice in counseling, psychotherapy, and education.
+Ecopsychology and ecotherapy are transdisciplinary fields that explore psychological concepts and therapeutic practices in the context of humans’ relationships and interbeing with nature.
+Both draw on a number of disciplines including social science, health care, critical social theory, public health, and the humanities.
+In particular, ecotherapy highlights the personal and therapeutic aspects of people’s environmental experiences and beliefs, which may include empowerment and/or despair about addressing climate change and other environmental issues.
+This focus on the “personal and planetary” can also be used to advocate for sustainability and conservation behaviors on multiple scales from the individual to the societal Students will find the theories and robust empirical findings associated with ecopsychology and ecotherapy have implications for practice in counseling, psychotherapy, and education.

-The Ecotherapies Certificate provides an opportunity for graduate students and practitioners to enhance their training with an evidence-based, experiential, and socially progressive curriculum, which includes access to the educational resources available at the Graduate School of Education and Counseling at Lewis & Clark College, a top-rated US "Green School," and Portland, Oregon, a world center for ecological living and sustainability innovation.
+The Ecotherapies Certificate provides an opportunity for graduate students and practitioners to enhance their knowledge and training using an evidence-based, experiential, and socially progressive curriculum.
+This includes access to the educational resources available at the Graduate School of Education and Counseling at Lewis & Clark, a top-rated US "Green School," and Portland, Oregon, a world center for ecological living and sustainability innovation.

-The course of study includes an orientation to environmental identity and behavior, an exploration of the theoretical and empirical foundations of ecopsychology and ecotherapy, and courses focusing on wilderness and adventure therapy as
+The course of study includes an orientation to environmental identity and behavior, an exploration of the theoretical and empirical foundations of ecopsychology and ecotherapy, and courses focusing on nature based therapies including wilderness and adventure therapy.
+Additionally, special topics classes including the human-animal bond, the plant-human bond, creative interventions, and play therapy are offered.

 Ecotherapies Certificate

-The Ecotherapies Certificate is comprised of 8 credits of coursework.
-Courses are offered during spring, summer and fall semesters.
-Courses are typically held in weekend or summer week-long intensive formats.
+The Ecotherapies Certificate is comprised of 8 credits of coursework with the required sequence of courses typically beginning in the fall of the academic year.
+Courses are offered during the fall, spring, and summer semesters.
+Additionally, required courses are held in person during weekend or summer week-long intensive formats.

-There are two pathways to enrollment in the certificate:
+There are several pathways to enrollment in the certificate:

 Certification